minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 *Provide a short description of the software being specified and its purpose, including relevant benefits, objectives, and goals.
 Relate the software to corporate goals or business strategies.
 If a separate vision and scope document is available, refer to it rather than duplicating its contents here.
 An SRS that specifies the next release of an evolving product should contain its own scope statement as a subset of the long-term strategic product vision.*

-The purpose of the flashcard system is to ease the management of flashcards, allow adding and removing new cards quickly and simultaneously, provide an easy-to-use application for students and teachers, improve the process of learning and teaching new words by pointing out the difficult words automatically.
+The purpose of the flashcard system is to ease the management of flashcards, allow adding and removing new cards quickly and simultaneously, provide an easy-to-use application for students and teachers, improve the process of learning and teaching new words by showing difficult words more frequently.
 This is achieved by having a central database for the flashcards and analyzing the study process.

 ### 1.5.
 References